sebastianCain/stuyfission.github.io/README.md

-FTC web repo
+FTC web repository
 ========
 Convention:
-- trailing newline
+- All files must have a trailing newline.
-- 2 space tabs (no tab characters)
+- Use 2 space tabs (no tab characters).
+- Align parameters, tags, function calls, etc.
+- Have succinct documentation for everything:
+  - Use full sentences.
+  - Use correct punctuation.
+  - Assume random people are reading this.